La-Nique/Syllabus/README.md

 ### Recording Policy

-Please be advised that students who participate in this class with their camera on or use a profile image are agreeing to have their video or image recorded solely for the purpose of creating a record for students enrolled in the class to refer to, including those enrolled students who are unable to attend live.
+Please be advised that students who participate in this class with their camera on or use a profile image are may have their video or image recorded solely for the purpose of creating a record for students enrolled in the class to refer to, including those enrolled students who are unable to attend live.
+Under no circumstances will such videos be distributed publicly.

 ## Academic Violations